sumir0/cu0/reference.md

 called

 > **_NOTE:_** for the returned current process cu0::Process::stdin(),
-cu0::Process::stdout(), cu0::Process::stderr() member functions are not
+cu0::Process::stdout(), cu0::Process::stderr() and their corresponding cautious
-supported yet
+member functions are not supported yet

 >> **_SEE:_** implementation details of cu0::Process::current()